LoonyPandora/Dancer-Plugin-Passphrase/README.markdown

 Only if you specify the empty string will an empty salt be used This is not recommended, and should only be used to upgrade old insecure hashes

-If `return_object` is true, then an object is returned allowing you to access the components of the RFC 2307 hash individually.
-This is useful if you wish to store the salt and hash in different database columns.

     my $hash = passphrase('my password')->generate_hash({
         scheme => '', # What method we'll use to hash cost   => '', # Cost / Work Factor if using bcrypt
-        salt          => '', # Manually specify salt if using a salted digest return_object => '', # Returns an object, rather than the rfc2307 string
+        salt   => '', # Manually specify salt if using a salted digest });
-    });

 ## passphrase->matches